keypup-io/cloudtasker/README.md

 ### Sizing the concurrency of your queues

-When defining the max concurrency concurrency of your queues (`max_concurrent_dispatches` in Cloud Tasks) you must keep in mind the maximum number of threads that your application provides.
+When defining the max concurrency of your queues (`max_concurrent_dispatches` in Cloud Tasks) you must keep in mind the maximum number of threads that your application provides.
 Otherwise your application threads may eventually get exhausted and your users will experience outages if all your web threads are busy running jobs.

 #### With server based applications

 Let's consider an application deployed in production with 3 instances, each having `RAILS_MAX_THREADS` set to `20`.
 This gives us a total of `60` threads available.

 Now let's say that we distribute jobs across two queues: `default` and `critical`.
-We can set the concurrency of each each queue depending on the profile of the application:
+We can set the concurrency of each queue depending on the profile of the application:

 E.g. 1: The application serves requests from web users and runs backgrounds jobs in a balanced way
 ```